 Students will explore numerous congenital, infectious, traumatic and neoplastic disease processes that can affect companion animal species.
 Each student will be familiar with identifying each disease, its symptoms and presenting complaints, and the diagnostic and therapeutic approaches veterinary professionals must take.
-Prerequisites: BIO 205, CHE 107, and VTE 103 with a C+ or higher.
+Prerequisites: BIO 205 (or corequisite), CHE 107, and VTE 103 with a C+ or higher.
 Fall.

 VTE 200.
 Domestic Animal Nutrition and Health.
 2 Credits.

 The course will cover the canine and feline digestive system, the nutrition needed by these species, the different types of pet foods and their role in nutrition, and the nutritional requirements for the different life-stages of cats and dogs.
 Prerequisites: VTE 101 with a C+ or higher.
 Spring.